metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 ## Introduction

-In the previous page, we went through the various settings of a Candy Machine.
+On [the previous page](/programs/candy-machine/candy-machine-settings), we went through the various settings of a Candy Machine.
 So now, let’s see how we can use these settings to create and update Candy Machines.
 We’ll also talk about how to fetch an existing Candy Machine and how to delete it when it has served its purpose.

 Essentially, we’ll be going through the Create, Read, Update and Delete steps of a Candy Machine.
 Let’s go!

 ## Create Candy Machines

-You may use the settings discussed in the previous page to create a brand new Candy Machine account.
+You may use the settings discussed on the previous page to create a brand-new Candy Machine account.

 Our SDKs push this even further and will associate every new Candy Machine account with a new Candy Guard account which keeps track of all activated guards affecting the minting process.
-In this page, we will focus on the Candy Machine account but we’ll dig into Candy Guard accounts and what we can do with them in dedicated pages.
+On this page, we will focus on the Candy Machine account but we’ll dig into Candy Guard accounts and what we can do with them on [dedicated pages](/programs/candy-machine/candy-guards).

 Remember that a Candy Machine must be associated with a Collection NFT and its update authority must authorize this operation.
 If you haven’t got a Collection NFT for your Candy Machine yet, our SDKs can help with that too.